Megrax/employee-page/design-doc.md

 ### Data Storage and Structure

-Employee information needs to be persistently stored, and I'm using a configuration file for this.
+Employee information needs to be persistently stored, and a configuration file is used to achieve this.
 With full use of Git, it will be convenient both in data changing and version control.

 JSON was chosen to be the format of configuration file.
 Because it's not only very human readable, but also a full-fledged data structure for storing data.
-Compared to YAML or TOML , it's born following JavaScript's object syntax, easy to manipulate data with JS.
+Compared to YAML or TOML, it's born following JavaScript's object syntax, easy to manipulate data with JS.

 The structure of `data.json` is as follows: